Fauxdinand/XOR-fictional-credit-card-decryption-hexadecimal-decimal/README.md

 Meant to solve a weak encryption scenario sometimes found in tutorials/ activities one can encounter while learning about encryption.

 Simple Python function which takes as input a single credit card number and the (fixed key stream cipher) equivalent stored in hex at the database.
 It performs a XOR-operation on each deci-hexa-pair and stores the result in a list.
-After 16 XOR-operations, which is the same number as credit card digits, the list is printed out.
+After 16 XOR-operations, which is the same as the number of credit card digits, the list is printed out.

 BACKGROUND: